raspberrypilearning/pacman-terminal/en/step_4.md

 ### Changing Directory

 `cd` stands for stands for "change directory".
-Just as you can click on folders and go into them, `cd` lets you into the directory you want to go into.
+Just the same as you can click on folders and go into them, `cd` lets you into the directory you want to go into.
 To get into a directory, you type the command `cd` followed by the name of the directory.

 + To move into a different directory, type `cd Documents/` and press enter.
   ```